-Marquee Theaters offer FREE family movies each Tuesday and Wednesday at 9:30am June 6 – July 26.
+Marquee Theaters offer FREE family movies each Tuesday and Wednesday morning at participating locations.

 There are two movie choices offered each day.

-Regal Theaters Summer Movie Express is similar but their movies will cost you $1 per ticket.
+Regal Theaters Summer Movie Express is similar, but their movies will cost you $1 per ticket at participating locations.

-They also offer two movie choices each Tuesday and Wednesday at 10am June 6 – August 2.
+They also offer two movie choices each Tuesday and Wednesday morning.

-Cinemark’s Summer Movie Clubhouse also offers $1 movies.
+Cinemark’s Summer Movie Clubhouse also offers $1 movies at participating locations.

-There is only one movie choice per week but they’re offered Mondays through Wednesdays June 5 – August 9 at 10am.
+There is only one movie choice per week but they’re offered Mondays through Wednesdays.

 And you can get an even bigger discount and pay $5 for all 10 movies.